WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Foothills, montane, subalpine.
 Meadows, openings.
 Spring, summer.

-Sulfur Flower is an abundant, very bright addition to hot, dry meadows of foothills and mountains.
+Sulfur Flower is an abundant, very bright addition to hot, dry meadows of foothills and mountains throughout the West.
 Its numerous, long-lasting flowers start as red-tinted buds, open brilliant yellow, and then dry to oranges and reds.
-Its small leaves form dense wide mats and change to reds in the fall.
-The young plants at left will eventually merge and spread, forming a larger and larger mat.
+Its small, vertical leaves form dense wide mats and change to reds in the fall.
+The young plants at top left will eventually merge and spread, forming a larger and larger mat.

 Eriogonum umbellatum is, according to Flora of North America, "widespread and exceedingly variable...."
 The discussion of the forty-one varieties of E. umbellatum takes up over eighteen pages in the Flora.
-Nine of the varieties occur in at least one of the Four Corners states of Arizona, Utah, or Colorado but none occur in New Mexico.
-The forty-one varieties differ from one another first in the arrangement of their bracts, then in flower size and color, leaf blade hairiness and shape, the upright or spreading posture of the plant, etc. Several varities are shown on this page.
+Nine of the varieties occur in at least one of the Four Corners states.
+Only one variety, subaridum, occurs in New Mexico.
+The forty-one varieties differ from one another in their bracts, in flower size and color, leaf blade hairiness and shape, the upright or spreading posture of the plant, etc.

-John Torrey named Eriogonum umbellatum in 1827.
-"Umbellatum" refers to the umbrella-like arrangement of the flowers.
+John Torrey named Eriogonum umbellatum in 1828 from a specimen collected by Edwin James "Near the Rocky Mountains" in 1820.
+"Umbellatum" refers to the umbel (umbrella-like) arrangement of the flowers.

 Erigonum umbellatum